natario1/CameraView/README.md

     /**
      * Notifies that an error occurred in any of the previously called methods.
      * The default implementation will just throw the original exception again to prevent missing
      * error handling.
-Override this method without calling the super method in order to implement
+As soon as this method was overridden at least once (without calling the
-     * custom error handling.
+     * super method or re-throwing the exception), the default behavior will be disabled.
+So pay
+     * attention to not swallowing any exceptions.
      */
     @Override
     public void onError(CameraException exception) {